core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 normative:
   IANA.senml:
+  RFC7252: coap
 informative:
   I-D.bormann-core-media-content-type-format: mtct
+  RFC8949: cbor

 --- abstract

 The Sensor Measurement Lists (SenML) media type supports multiple types of values, from numbers to text strings and arbitrary binary data values.
-In order to simplify processing of the data values this document proposes to specify a new SenML field for indicating the Content-Format of the data.
+In order to simplify processing of the data values, this document proposes to specify a new SenML field for indicating the Content-Format of the data.